shreym19/black-scholes-vs-market/README.md

 ## Limitations / honest caveats

-- Synthetic data by necessity here (see above) — swap to real data before presenting this as an empirical result.
 - SVI is fit expiry-by-expiry with no cross-expiry arbitrage constraint enforced (calendar-spread arbitrage-free SVI is a further refinement — see Gatheral & Jacquier 2014).